merative/acd-containers/src/pages/APIs/spec.md

 #### Ephemeral Storage

-You are able to set the storage for non-persisted or transient if persisted or S3 compatible storage is not being used.
-The storage and all files created / managed within the storage are only present for the lifetime of the pod.
+You are able to set the values for non-persisted or transient storage.
+All data created / managed within the ephemeral storage is only present for the lifetime of the pod.
+Transient storage should be used as the sole storage mechanism in a production environment.

 If this field is not provided, or parts of the resources object are left unset, the example below shows the default values(s) that will be used.